Advances and challenges in single-molecule electron transport: Experimental techniques

 \subsection{Mechanically controllable break junctions}

 The MCBJ technique was developed for the study of atomic and molecular junctions \cite{Muller1992} based on an earlier method aimed at studying vacuum tunneling between superconductors \cite{Moreland1983}.
 We distinguish two fabrication methods: the notched-wire MCBJ, and the lithographically fabricated MCBJ.
 The first is the simplest and has the advantage that it can be easily adapted to nearly all metal electrodes.
 It is made starting from a macroscopic metal wire into which a weak spot is created by cutting a notch.
 The notched metal wire is placed on top of a flexible substrate (which is commonly stainless steel or phosphorous bronze) covered by an insulating sheet, usually Kapton.
 The wire is fixed by epoxy onto the substrate at either side and very close to the notch.
-This is then mounted in a three-point bending mechanism as shown in Fig.~\ref{fig:techniques}(a), where the flexible substrate is held down at the two ends and pushed up in the middle.
+This is then mounted in a three-point bending mechanism as shown in Fig.~\ref{fig:techniques}(a).
 Bending the substrate increases strain in the wire, which is concentrated at the weak spot created by the notch, until the wire breaks.
 The junction is first broken with a coarse mechanical drive, thereby exposing two fresh electrode surfaces.
-By relaxing the bending, and using fine control of the separation gap by means of a piezo-electric actuator, atomic-size contacts can be reformed and broken many times.
+By relaxing the bending, and using fine control of the gap by means of a piezo-electric actuator, atomic-size contacts can be reformed and broken many times.